meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

  * [crododile](https://github.com/crododile)
  * [jpiked](https://twitter.com/jpiked)

-I got my first pull request merged into Ecto!! https://github.com/elixir-lang/ecto/pull/597#issuecomment-102262215 Yay!
+My first pull request was merged into Ecto!! https://github.com/elixir-lang/ecto/pull/597#issuecomment-102262215 Yay!

-And lastly, If you didn't know my wife and I just got our referral for a little girl from South Korea.
-We're doing some fund raising to support our adoption so wanted to invite you guys to: Show off your smarts and support adoption! http://buff.ly/1Q0caW0
+And lastly, If you didn't know my wife and I just have just received our referral for a little girl from South Korea.
+We're doing some fund raising to support our adoption so wanted to invite you guys to show off your smarts and support adoption! http://buff.ly/1Q0caW0

 Just a heads up.
 This post is long because we're creating an app from scratch.
-If you would like to learn how to add Authentication to your existing app then read these sections of the post:
+If you would like to learn how to add authentication to your existing app then read these sections of the post:

 * [Create User](#create-a-user-model) - only read this if you don't have a username and password field.
 * [Registration Controller](#registration-controller)